team-thunderfoot/counter-animation/README.md

 # counter-animation

-The `counter-animation` allows you to create counter animations on HTML element by specifying configuration options such as the element to animate, animation duration, number formatting, and scroll trigger settings.
+The `counter-animation` allows you to create counter animations on an HTML element by specifying configuration options such as the element to animate, animation duration, number formatting, and scroll trigger settings.

 [Here's an example](https://team-thunderfoot.github.io/counter-animation/)